rdpate/pyr/readme.md

     #!/bin/sh -ue
     # replace -p with one or more directories to append to sys.path
     # eg. the project's Python module directory (relative path from $0)
-    exec .../pyr -a"$0" -S -p"$(basename "$0")/py3" "$@"
+    exec .../pyr -a"$0" -p"$(basename "$0")/py3" "$@"

-Now you either get a console or supply MODULE:FUNC, either way project-specific directories are applied to sys.path, and project-specific Pyr options should also be specified here.
+Now you either get a console or supply MODULE:FUNC, either way project-specific directories and settings are applied.
 Also see how bin/reconstruct and bin/showargs call functions in pyr.examples.

 ## Standalone Pyr